ZainRizvi/ZainRizvi.github.io/_posts/2019-08-09-a-more-beautiful-question-summary.md

 layout: post
 title: A More Beautiful Question - Key Insights
 excerpt: |-
-  Better critical thinking and problem solving by asking questions, and fighting information overload.
+  Find Innovative Business Ideas by Asking Questions.
+Develop better critical thinking and problem solving skills, and fight information overload.

   My reading notes from the book "A More Beautiful Question" by Warren Berger
 tags: